+HILLARY RODHAM CLINTON

+STATEMENT FOR THE RECORD

+HOUSE SELECT COMMITTEE ON BENGHAZI

+WASHINGTON, DC

+OCTOBER 22, 2015

+The terrorist attacks in Benghazi, Libya on September 11, 2012 took the lives of four brave Americans: Ambassador Chris Stevens, Sean Smith, Glen Doherty, and Tyrone Woods.

+Chris Stevens was a friend and colleague who earned my trust and respect.
+He was one of our nation’s most accomplished diplomats, previously serving in Syria, Egypt, Saudi Arabia, and Jerusalem during the second intifada.

+I didn’t have the privilege of meeting Sean Smith personally, but he was also a valued member of our State Department family.
+An Information Management officer, he was a veteran of the U.S. Air Force, and served in embassies and consulates in Pretoria, Baghdad, Montreal, and The Hague.

+Tyrone Woods and Glen Doherty, who worked for the CIA and were killed at the Agency’s outpost in Benghazi several hours after the attack on our diplomatic compound, were both former Navy SEALs and trained paramedics with distinguished records of service, including in Iraq and Afghanistan.

+To honor the memories of these four men, the courage of the Diplomatic Security agents and CIA officers who risked their lives that night, and the work their colleagues continue to do all over the world, I would like to summarize the testimony I provided to the House Committee on Foreign Affairs on January 23, 2013.
+I will also include for the record the chapter I wrote about the Benghazi attacks in my memoir, Hard Choices, in 2014.

+* * *

-First, the terrorist attacks in Benghazi that claimed the lives of four brave Americans -- Chris Stevens, Sean Smith, Tyrone Woods, and Glen Doherty -- are part of a broader strategic challenge to the United States and our partners in North Africa.
+First, the terrorist attacks in Benghazi are part of a broader strategic challenge to the United States and our partners in North Africa.

-I think it's important we understand the context for this challenge, as we work together to protect our people and honor our fallen colleagues.
+It's important we understand the context for this challenge, as we work together to protect our people and honor our fallen colleagues.
 Any clear-eyed examination of this matter must begin with this sobering fact: Since 1988, there have been 19 Accountability Review Boards investigating attacks on American diplomats and their facilities.
 Since 1977, 65 American diplomatic personnel have been killed by terrorists.

 In addition to those who have been killed, we know what happened in Tehran, with hostages being taken in 1979; our embassy and Marine barracks bombed in Beirut in 1983; Khobar Towers in Saudi Arabia, 1996; our embassies in East Africa, 1998; Consulate staff murdered in Jeddah, Saudi Arabia, in 2004, the coast attack in Afghanistan in 2009, and too many others.

 But I also want to stress the list of attacks that were foiled, crises averted, and lives saved, is even longer.
 We should never forget that the security professionals get it right more than 99 percent of the time against difficult odds, because the terrorists only need to get it right once.
-That's why, like all my predecessors, I trust the diplomatic security professionals with my life.
-Let's also remember that, as the chairman and the ranking member pointed out, administrations of both parties, in partnership with Congress, have made concerted and good- faith efforts to learn from the tragedies that have occurred, to implement recommendations from the review boards, to seek the necessary resources to better protect our people in a constantly- evolving threat environment.
-In fact, Mr. Chairman, of the 19 Accountability Review Boards that have been held since 1988, only two have been made public.
-I want to stress that, because the two that have been made public, coming out of the East Africa embassy bombings, and this one, our attempts -- honest attempts by the State Department, by the secretary -- Secretary Albright and myself -- to be as transparent and open as possible.
+That's why, like all my predecessors, I trusted the diplomatic security professionals with my life.

+Administrations of both parties, in partnership with Congress, have made concerted and good- faith efforts to learn from the tragedies that have occurred, to implement recommendations from the review boards, to seek the necessary resources to better protect our people in a constantly- evolving threat environment.
+In fact, of the 19 Accountability Review Boards that have been held since 1988, only two have been made public.
+I want to stress that, because the two that have been made public, coming out of the East Africa embassy bombings, and this one regarding Benghazi, were honest attempts by the State Department, by the secretary -- Secretary Albright and myself -- to be as transparent and open as possible.